-Thriving farmers markets have the capacity to serve as both vital direct-to-consumer market channel for small to mid-scale producers as well as invaluable community centers for local consumers.
-RAFI-USA supports farmers markets who want to see all community members welcomed and regular shoppers at the market.
-This food access support covers anything from targeted EBT incentive programming broader capacity building for market managers.
+Thriving farmers markets have the capacity to serve as both vital direct-to-consumer market channels for small to mid-scale producers as well as invaluable community centers for local consumers.
+RAFI-USA supports farmers markets that want to see all community members welcomed and regular shoppers at the market.
+This food access support covers anything from targeted EBT incentive programming to broader capacity building for market managers.
 Read below for an overview of RAFI-USA’s programs, publications, and resources for farmers markets.

 Fresh Bucks Incentives Program